 DATE : November 20, 2015

 For more than two centuries, the people of Gatlinburg and the Great Smoky Mountains arts and crafts community have been creating attractive and useful crafts using skills that have been handed down from one generation to the next.
-They include almost every kind of art or craft of which you likely have ever heard, reflecting the area's rich heritage.
+They include almost every kind of art or craft which you likely have ever heard, reflecting the area's rich heritage.
 So much so, that the town claims to have the country’s biggest group of independent artists and craftspeople.
-Hundreds of these one-of-a-kind crafts will be on display at two Gatlinburg craft fair shows to be held in the Gatlinburg Convention Center.
+Hundreds of these one-of-a-kind crafts will be on display at two Great Smoky Mountain Arts and Craft Shows held in the Gatlinburg Convention Center.

 Both the Thanksgiving and Christmas craft shows will feature those traditional items that never go out of style.
-But each year, too, the items become more varied and more innovative as the craftspeople stitch, whittle, bake, mold and paint their artistry into each unique product.
+But each year, too, the items become more varied and more innovative as the craftspeople stitch, whittle, bake, mold, and paint their artistry into each unique product.

 A wide selection of items that are attractive as well as useful include pottery that is handmade and often displays colors and impressions of leaves from the local region.
 You will be taking home a useful piece of pottery that will bring back memories of your visit to the area and its scenic beauty.

 Clearly, when it comes to a Gatlinburg craft fair, Gatlinburg has it all!
 Learn more about popular places to go shopping in Gatlinburg!